Svart Hona Chicken Breed Profile

 Svart Hona: Special Care

 Svart Honas are very cold hardy and can withstand warmer temperatures just as well.
-The cock’s combs and wattles are prone to frostbite though, and you must also provide plenty of shade during the summer.
+The cock’s combs and wattles are prone to frostbite though, and you must also provide plenty of shade during the summer since their black feathers absorb heat quickly.
 Because they are all black, they can be more prone to heat related stress and the sun can actually bleach their black feathers.

 Svart Honas are an assertive breed but they don’t tend to be aggressive.
 They will be near the top of the pecking order but they get along well with other chicken breeds.
 Svart Honas are friendly but not docile.